Olympus E-P3 vs E-PL8

 It is notable that the E-PL8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-P3 does not provide wifi capability.

-Both the E-P3 and the E-PL8 have been discontinued, but can regularly be found used on eBay.
+Both the E-P3 and the E-PL8 have been discontinued, but can regularly be found used on ebay.
 The E-P3 was replaced by the Olympus E-P5, while the E-PL8 was followed by the Olympus E-PL9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.
+Further information on the features and operation of the E-P3 and E-PL8 can be found, respectively, in the Olympus E-P3 Manual (free pdf) or the online Olympus E-PL8 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-P3 or the Olympus E-PL8 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.